Best Food for Discus

 Expert Feeding Tips for Discus Owners

 Long-time Discus owners consistently recommend these practices for optimal nutrition.
 Stick to a fixed feeding schedule—same times daily—because digestive regularity improves nutrient absorption.
 Introduce any new food gradually over 7-10 days by mixing increasing proportions with the current diet.
-Avoid feeding table scraps, which disrupt balanced nutrition and can introduce harmful ingredients.
+Avoid feeding human leftovers, which disrupt balanced nutrition and can introduce harmful ingredients.
 Store dry food in an airtight container away from heat and humidity to preserve nutrient integrity.
 Weigh food portions with a kitchen scale rather than using a scoop, as volume-based measuring can vary by 20% or more.
 Keep a monthly weight log and share trends with your aquatic veterinarian at each visit.

 Understanding Discus's Dietary Heritage